Geometric Model Predictive Path Integral for Agile UAV Control with Online Collision Avoidance: Results

 This section presents the results of conducted experiments.
 First, simulations verifying the ability to track agile trajectories were conducted, including an ablation study showing the benefit of each feature described in \refsec{sec:methodology}.
 Next, obstacle avoidance capability has been shown in simulation and compared against three existing methods.
 Finally, the results of real-world experiments are presented.

 All simulated experiments were conducted on a laptop with an Intel Core i7-1165G7 CPU and an NVIDIA GeForce MX450 \ac{GPU}, which the proposed controller utilizes for parallel rollout simulation.
 Real-world experiments utilized a Jetson Orin NX high-level computing unit with an 8-core Arm Cortex-A78AE CPU and an Ampere \ac{GPU} with \ac{GMPPI} controller outputs fed into a PX4 low-level flight controller.
+An Intel RealSense D435i depth camera set to a resolution of 640x480 px was used.
 All reference trajectories were generated either by an MPC-based tracker~\cite{baca_mrs_2021} or by a polynomial trajectory planner~\cite{wang2021}.